David Malloy: Music career

 Malloy's first major success as a songwriter/producer came in a collaborative effort with country music artists and songwriters Eddie Rabbitt and Even Stevens.
 Together they produced 16 number one hits.
 The success Malloy experienced with Rabbitt laid the groundwork for production and songwriting work with artists like Kenny Rogers, Dolly Parton, Tanya Tucker, Badfinger and Billy Burnette in the 1980s.

-Recent work

 Malloy worked in the A&R department of Columbia/Epic Records and then ran the Nashville division of Elektra Records, and was a producer at Elektra in Los Angeles.
 Malloy produced the Mercury Records debut of Dancing with the Stars' Julianne Hough.
 The CD entered the country charts at number 1 and at number 3 on the overall Hot 100 chart.
 He also enjoyed chart success with Tim McGraw's version of "Suspicions" (written with Rabbitt).
 Other recent projects include co-producing a beach-themed concept album, Edge of the Blue, with songwriter/producer Tim Johnson.

-Teen Hoot and Nashville Hootenanny

-Malloy is the creator of the new artist online platform Teen Hoot.
-The Nashville Hootenanny and a similar group for younger artists called Teen Hoot, are social media communities that offer quarterly world-wide streaming video broadcasts of young musicians.
-Teen Hoot videos are viewed over 50,000 times a month in over 150 countries.
-Artists who have appeared on the shows have gone on to perform on the Disney Channel, American Idol, America's Got Talent, The X-Factor USA, The Voice US and The Voice UK.
+Malloy largely retired from music in 2005 following the death of his son, but returned in 2024 to release an album titled Mirror.